 This is a guest post from Kate Richling.
-Kate is the head of marketing for Rova, a strategic marketing and business attribution tool for agencies.
-With Rova, your Client Services team can bank, manage and track client activity and opportunities – turning every relationship into a strategic one.
-You can contact Kate on Linkedin or at firstname.lastname@example.org.
+Kate is the head of marketing for Birdsnest, a strategic marketing and business attribution tool for agencies.
+With Birdsnest, your Client Services team can bank, manage and track client activity and opportunities – turning every relationship into a strategic one.
+You can contact Kate on Linkedin or at email@example.com..

 Research has shown much of the C-suite believes marketers and their agency partners live in a creative and social media bubble according to the Fournaise Group.
 In an effort to provide instantaneous results, they’re too focused on parameters like impressions, shares and downloads, the kind of data deemed “interesting, not critical” to the C-suite.
 It’s a major challenge when you consider the shifting responsibility of CMOs to deliver on business-quantifiable outcomes.

 Expectations for today’s CMO and required capability sets are shifting, upping the ante on demonstrating ROI and impacting business outcomes organization-wide.
 While consultancies continue to swallow up creative agencies, and other agencies founded and built on digital respond with consultancy-like services, often under the moniker Business Transformation, the race is on for client dollars.
 And who can blame any of us for trying – considering advertisers spent over $600 billion last year according to eMarketer.Read More